Freda Utley: Early life and work

-Utley's father was involved with George Bernard Shaw, the Fabians, and labour struggles before becoming an attorney, journalist and businessman.
-He was introduced to her mother by Edward Aveling, Karl Marx's translator and longtime partner of his daughter, Eleanor.
+Utley's father was Willie Herbert Utley (1866–1918); her mother was his wife Emily Williamson.
+Willie Utley was involved with George Bernard Shaw, the Fabians, and labour struggles before becoming an attorney, journalist and businessman.
+He was introduced to her mother by Edward Aveling, Karl Marx's translator.
 In her memoirs, Utley describes her early influences as "liberal, socialist and free-thinking, strongly colored by the poetry of revolt and liberty and legends, stories and romances of heroism and adventure."

 Utley was educated at a boarding school in Switzerland, after which she returned to her native England to earn a B.A. degree followed by an M.A. degree in history (with first class honours) at King's College London.
 The UK General Strike of 1926 and what she calls the "betrayal" of the workers by the British Trade Union Council and the Labour Party made her more favourable to communism.
 After visiting Russia as the vice-president of the University Labour Federation in 1927, she joined the British Communist Party (CPGB) in 1928.
 Utley writes about her conversion: "It was a passion for the emancipation of mankind, not the blueprint of a planned society nor any mystical yearning to merge myself in a fellowship absolving me of personal responsibility, which both led me into the Communist fold, and caused me to leave it as soon as I learned that it meant submission to the most total tyranny which mankind has ever experienced."

 From 1926 to 1928, she was a research fellow at the London School of Economics.
 During this period she focused on labour and production issues in manufacturing, in her case, the textile industries of Lancashire, then beginning to face competition from operators in India and Japan.
 In 1928, she married Russian economist Arcadi Berdichevsky who had been working in England for Arcos, the Soviet trade mission.
 After a visit to the Soviet Union in 1928, the Communist International sent Berdichevsky and Freda Utley on missions to Siberia, China and Japan, where she lived for nine months.
 In 1931, she published her first book, Lancashire and the Far East which established her as an authority on the subject of international competition in the cotton trades.